Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 The analysis of the problem enabled the Little Swan R&D team to focus on improving the reinforcement of the springs and quickly develop several preliminary design plans.
 At this stage, the ease-of-use of the Simcenter solution – from operation of the data acquisition equipment to the user interface of the analysis software – makes it much easier to compare plans.
 The excitation forces and transmission functions are compared at different rotational speeds and different coupling points.
 By using the report creation template, engineers can quickly generate reports after completing the test and then compare the vibration and noise reduction results of different design plans.

 The body vibration was reduced to by 50 percent compared to the original design, and the body radiated noise was reduced by three decibels.
 This was the direct result of improving the spring reinforcing element.
 The new washing machine was well received in the marketplace.
 Both the total number of complaints and the number of noise-related complaints for this product are much lower than the industry average.

 “With the new trend of consumption, the core competitiveness of washing machines lies in precisely grasping consumer requirements,” notes Gu Chaolin, chief engineer of Performance Development, R&D, Little Swan. “’Quiet,’ ‘durable,’ ‘stable’ and ‘energy-efficient’ are the technical targets that are continuously pursued by Little Swan.
-In this process, the Simcenter Testlab solution from Siemens PLM Software plays an important role.”
+In this process, the Simcenter Testlab solution from Siemens Digital Industries Software plays an important role.”